Whorled rosinweed

 Sun/shade: Full sun

-Soil moisture: Medium
+Soil moisture: Dry to medium

-Height: 6-7'
+Height: 5'

-One of the more easterly distributed members of the silphium genus, whorled rosinweed is tolerant of partial shade in addition to full sun, and its native NE Ohio habitats include woodland openings as well as meadows.
-The plant grows well in soil moisture ranging from moderately wet to moderately dry, forming small colonies through the production of short underground stems called rhizomes.
-Attaining a mature height of 5 – 8’, whorled rosinweed is a tall, long-lived perennial that reliably blooms from mid to late summer year after year.
+Whorled rosinweed grows well in soil moisture ranging from moderately wet to moderately dry, forming small colonies through the production of short underground stems.
+In overly dry soil, the plant will persist but its flowers will be smaller and less impressive.
+Attaining a mature height of 5 – 8’, this plant is a long-lived perennial that reliably blooms in midsummer year after year.